danmx/sigil/doc/sigil_session.md

 ## sigil session

-Start a session
+Start or resume a session

 ### Synopsis

-Start a session in chosen EC2 instance.
+Start a new session in chosen EC2 instance.

 ```
 sigil session [flags]